 - Fluoride.
 Fluoride, which strengthens tooth enamel, may be applied to your teeth by your dentist.
 They may also advise you to use a fluoride treatment at home.

 - Bonding.
 When the roots of your teeth have been exposed, bonding resin can be applied to sensitive root surfaces.

 - Surgical gum graft.
 If you have begun to lose gum tissue, your dentist may graft tissue from elsewhere in your mouth to the affected area to protect exposed roots and reduce sensitivity.

-You can prevent the recurrence of sensitivity by brushing your teeth twice a day with a soft-bristled toothbrush and fluoride toothpaste.
-Avoid harsh scrubbing and abrasive toothpastes when you brush.
-Patients who grind or clench their teeth can experience tooth fractures and increased sensitivity.
+Brushing your teeth twice a day with a soft-bristled toothbrush and fluoride toothpaste will help prevent discomfort from returning.
+When brushing, stay away from abrasive toothpastes and vigorous scrubbing.
+Tooth fractures and increased sensitivity can occur in patients who grind or clench their teeth.
 Your dentist should check for signs of grinding and clenching and may recommend a mouth guard.

 If you experience sensitivity or pain in your teeth, contact us as soon as possible so that we can rule out cavities, infections, or cracked teeth and help you find a long term solution to your discomfort.
 We want you to have a comfortable, healthy, happy mouth!